 Your work-life balance can suffer when you struggle to concentrate or complete tasks efficiently.
 Begin by identifying your top priorities for the day.
 Determine where you can compromise and where you cannot, and then act.
 To boost productivity, consider focusing on one task at a time.
 Set a timer for the task, perhaps for 45 minutes to an hour, and make a note of any distracting thoughts while you work so that you can address them later.

-According to a 2018 United States Travel Association survey, more than half of Americans don’t use their paid time off (PTO).
-And out of those who do use their PTO, over 52% of employees report still working during their supposed time off.
+According to a Pew Research survey in 2023, 46% of Americans don’t use all of their paid time off (PTO).
+A majority of Americans, 68%, reported working on their vacation days.
 These patterns can rapidly lead to workplace burnout and harm your work-life balance.
-Don’t let the days roll over if you have vacation or sick time.
-Embrace these opportunities for time off, even if it means spending a day at home with family, friends or even indulging in a movie.
+Don’t let your vacation or sick time days roll over.
+Embrace these opportunities for time off, even if it means spending a day at home with family, friends, or even indulging in a movie.
 We all need breaks every now and then.

 A healthy work-life balance looks different for each person, but the bottom line is that a balance will enhance not only your mental well-being but also boost your productivity and job satisfaction.
 Remember to regularly assess your own needs and determine the most effective methods to maintain your overall health.